-- Log into your Switcher Studio Dashboard from a computer or from another mobile device.
+- Log in to your Switcher Studio Dashboard from a computer or from a mobile device.

-- Click on Extensions > Video Chat from the main menu to set up a new call.
+- Click on Extensions > Video Chat in the main lefthand menu to set up a new call.

-- Copy the invite link and send it to your guest (or enter their email address in order to share the link directly from the Dashboard).
-Your guest simply needs to click the link in order to join, no special installations required!
+- Copy the Video Chat invite link and send it to your guest.
+Your guest simply needs to click the link in order to join your chat — no special installations required!

 - Have your guest also follow step #5.

 When your guest joins the call, the Dashboard page allows you to see and hear one another.
-Be sure to keep your device with the Dashboard open nearby during your video production.
+Be sure to keep the device with your Dashboard open nearby during your video production.

-Now that you have set up a Video Chat with the Dashboard, it's time to bring in the audio and video from the Chat as a source for Switcher Studio.
+Now that you have set up a Video Chat in the Dashboard, it's time to bring in the audio and video from the chat as a source for Switcher Studio.

 Audio during a Video Chat can be handled in one of two ways: Standard Mode or Manual Mode.

-⟁ Note: You can still unmute the main audio input in Switcher, but if you do this, be advised that unwanted echo and feedback can result.
+Note: In Standard Mode, you can still unmute the main audio input in Switcher, but unwanted echo and feedback can result.

 In the Video Chat tab, the guest will have a mute button next to their name.
 You can manually change the mute settings at any time during a Video Chat.
-You can only change the Audio Mode behavior before the Video Chat toggle is turned "On".
+You can only change the Audio Mode behavior before the Video Chat toggle is toggled to On.

 Director Mode can be used to capture HD video from all angles and automatically composite each angle into one video file with every media asset, effect, and transition that you made during your production.

 Video Chat is compatible with the following web browsers.
-Chrome offers the best user experience across most operating system, with the notable exception of iOS, where Safari 11 (or higher) is the only supported browser.
+Chrome offers the best user experience across most operating systems, with the notable exception of iOS, where the Safari app (11 or higher) is the only supported browser.